 In a number of experimental studies, end-systolic curves, which quantify cardiac contractility, have been shown to depend on the type of contraction: isometric or isotonic.
 In isotonic contractions, the muscle decreases in length; an isometric contraction, conversely, is characterised by zero change of length.
 Thus, the presence or absence of sarcomere shortening is a fundamental characteristic that differentiates these two modes of contraction.
 We predict that the dependence of cross-bridge kinetics on sarcomere shortening velocity is the cause of the differing isometric and work-loop end-systolic curves.
 To test this prediction, a cell-level cardiac model was constructed to simulate cardiomyocyte contractions undertaking an isometric or a work-loop protocol and in the presence or absence of velocity dependence.

 The mathematical model consists of three major components that concurrently simulate electrical depolarisation, Ca2+ kinetics and cross-bridge mechanics.
-Velocity-dependence in the latter component in two ways: shortening velocity modulates the rate of rotation of the cross-bridge in the bound, force-bearing state and the rate of detachment from this state.
-Its effect on contributing to the difference between the end-systolic force-length relations was examined by sequentially activating it in work-loop simulations, thereby progressively converting the end-systolic force-length relationship of a work-loop contraction into an isometric one.
+Velocity-dependence features in the latter component in two ways: shortening velocity modulates the rate of rotation of the cross-bridge in the bound, force-bearing state and the rate of detachment from this state.
+Its effect on contributing to the difference between the end-systolic force-length relations was examined by sequentially activating it in work-loop simulations, thereby progressively converting the end-systolic force-length relationship of a work-loop contraction into an isometric regime.
 Using this computational modelling approach, we show that the increase in cross-bridge detachment associated with sarcomere shortening velocity is the primary cause of the right-shifted location of the work-loop end-systolic curve vis-à-vis that of isometric contractions.

 Introduction